 I did not speak up enough.
 She spoke up all the time.
 And as we cohabited, we became more roommates than lovers.
 We stretched towards each other less and less.
 And our relationship yoga became more focused on our solo practices rather than joined/co-created movements.

 Now when I think of the phrase, “a long series of disappointments” I have to take sole responsibility for getting out of that self-centered loop.
 Disappointment is because my expectations were not met.
 So I need to either express more clearly what it IS that I want.
 And I am free to make changes to get more of my needs met in different ways.
 Today alone.
-Tomorrow in the exploration of a new relationship.
+Tomorrow, I’ll find the adventure in a new relationship.
+(I didn’t know if would take 12 years.)

 It is critical that we listen to the complaints and disappointments, both of our partners and of our inner voices.
 We have the power to reset and renegotiate our expectations.
 And we do have the ability to create and ask for what we need and want.
 We may not get it, but not asking and being disappointed about the results is pure self-sabotage.